miso-lims/miso-lims/docs/_posts/2016-01-11-admin-manual.md

 ones (TGAC's standard, OICR's standard, or no checks), you will have to write one or more specific to your organisation.
 See Naming Schemes below for more information.
-* If using a notification server, change `miso.notification.interop.enabled` to `true` and change the host and port for your notification server (see Setting Up the Notification Server below).
 * If using a bulk barcode scanner (only VisionMate is supported at present), set `miso.boxscanner.enabled` to `true` and change the host and port for your VisionMate server.